unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 >
 > > ## Solution
 > >
 > > We have 100 matrices with 3 * 3 * 3 = 27 values each so that gives 27 * 100 = 2700 weights.
 This is a magnitude of 100 less than the fully connected layer with 100 units!
+Nevertheless, as we will see, convolutional networks work very well for image data.
+This illustrates the expressiveness of convolutional layers.
 > {: .solution}
 {: .challenge}